Giocrisrai/giocrisrai-copy-01/content/pages/portfolio/project-2.md

 layout: project
 ---

-This work develops the interaction of artificial intelligence algorithms with oceanographic
+This work develops the interaction of artificial intelligence algorithms with oceanographic models.
+For this, an experimental pilot was used to predict the time series of dif